joepope44/beautiful-jekyll/_drafts/2018-07-14-web_pdf_scraping_project.md

 #### Important Notes regarding python code

+- I ignored anything with 'paper' in the url, as these will require OCR to parse.
+- Electronically filed reports are essentially just html documents that can be parsed with the usual methods.
+In my case I used regular expressions and beautifulsoup.
-- was necessary to run selenium in headless browser in order to run in cloud
+- was necessary to run selenium in headless browser in order to run this script in cloud
-- was necessary to use wait.until functions to make selenium wait for elements to load properly before attempting to click. time.sleep works as well, and is used when needed.
+- was necessary to use wait.until functions to make selenium wait for elements to load properly before attempting to click. time.sleep works as well, and was used when needed.
 Like: `wait.until(EC.element_to_be_clickable((By.CSS_SELECTOR, xxx))).click()`
 - The code creates a list of links to respective Senator reports.
 Then the code goes through each link, extracts text and values, and outputs to the various CSV files per relevant table.
+- Start date for report querying is January 1, 2017, written exactly as '01/01/2017'.
+End date is blank.

+#### Important Info for House Data

+Due to time constraints, I was unable to write a working script to repeat the Senate data extraction process for the members of the House of Representatives.
+I was able to create a script to generate a list of links to reports but will have to leave the text and value extraction to others.
+I have an incomple script which I will make available to my predecessor, and am using pdfplumber to